AdaCore/learn/courses/advanced-ada/chapters/generics.rst

 signature packages), we were free to use any type in the instantiation of the generic package.
 However, for generic packages using formal interfaces, we can only use tagged types in the instantiation.
-This may be a serious restriction, especially if we have to use existing code containing types that are tagged.
+This may be a serious restriction, especially if we have to deal with existing code containing types that are *not* tagged.
 Fortunately, in this case, we can use the previous approaches to implement interfaces.

 Let's look at the implementation of a generic hash table using a formal
 interface: